-In a business network, switches are used to connect computers, printers and servers within a building or campus.
-A switch is a controller, allowing networked devices to talk to each other efficiently.
+In a business network, switches are used to connect computers, printers, and servers within a building or campus.
+A switch is a controller that allows networked devices to talk to each other efficiently.
 Through information sharing and resource allocation, switches can save businesses money and increase employee productivity.
-HCP Computers, based in the greater Bangor, Maine, area, can show you how this is done.
+Based in the greater Bangor, Maine, area, HCP Computers can show you how this is done.

 An unmanaged switch is an ordinary switch.
 It is common for most businesses to use a type of unmanaged switch.
-Unmanaged means that anyone can plug into the switch and connect to the network of that switch.
-Unmanaged switches are easy to implement but it does allow for any security on the network.
+Unmanaged means anyone can plug into the switch and connect to the network of that switch.
+Unmanaged switches are easy to implement but don’t allow any security on the network.

 Bandwidth is often misunderstood in the world of networking.
-Often we wonder why our networks are running slowly when your network is running a gigabit link to all of the servers and 100mb to the workstations.
+We often wonder why our networks are running slowly when running a gigabit link to the servers and 100 MB to the workstations.
 What is often not considered is your internet connections.
 Businesses may underestimate their bandwidth needs to the Internet, which leaves a bottleneck in your network usage.

-Switches and routers are the start of all business communications, from data to voice and video to wireless access.
-They can enable your company to increase productivity, trim business expenses, and improve security and customer service.
+Switches and routers start all business communications, from data to voice and video to wireless access.
+They enable your company to increase productivity, trim business expenses, improve security, and customer service.
 Contact us for help choosing the right switch.